What To Pack When Visiting Polar Regions

 Hand and foot warmers

-You’ll obviously bring socks when visiting the polar regions, but you can benefit from brining the right types.
+You’ll obviously bring socks when visiting the polar regions, but you can benefit from bringing the right types.
 For instance, bring snug polypropylene socks to wear under long wool socks.
-Bring plenty of pairs with you – you can never have to many on a polar cruise.
+Bring plenty of pairs – you can never have too many on a polar cruise.